bursonic/driveMalta/Motorcycles/The motorcycle in relation with the environment.md

 1. Using a low engine RPM will always consume more fuel at any speed
 2. Using a high engine RPM will always consume less fuel at any speed
 3. Using a high engine RPM will consume the same amount of fuel, as when using a low engine RPM
-4. Using a low engine RPM will always consume less fuel at any speedVersion 3  – April 20 13   Page 30 of 53
+4. Using a low engine RPM will always consume less fuel at any speed

 ###8789 - BIKEH20.3